+- Shares and bonds

+- Derivatives (as defined in law)

 - Securities of foreign issuers

 - Mortgage certificates

 - Warehouse certificates

 - Other types of securities

-5.6.2 Issue and placement of securities
+- 5.6.2 Issue and placement of securities

 Pursuant to the Law on the Securities Market, securities can only be placed after their issuance has been authorized (registered) by the National Bank.
 Shares can be placed either by subscription (with the price being determined by the company's board of directors) or by conducting an auction.